General (scope, time limits)

 As mentioned in Number of staff and nature of the determining authority, the Home Office has responsibility for all aspects of immigration, and is directly responsible for policy development.
 The department dealing with the processing of asylum claims is the UK Visas and Immigration (UKVI).
 Within the UKVI the directorate dealing with asylum claims is known as the Immigration and Protection Directorate; Asylum Intake and Casework is within that directorate.
 Responsibility for border control lies with the UK Border Force, an executive agency of the Home Office which combines immigration, policing and customs functions.
 Subjects covered by the publicly available guidance for case workers include making an asylum decision.

 There is no enforceable time limit for deciding asylum applications, but the immigration rules say that the decision must be taken ‘as soon as possible’.
 The target to deal with ‘straightforward’ applications was six months, or 182 days, although in February 2019 the government announced that this strict target had been abandoned, no replacement has yet been agreed, although discussions between UKVI colleagues and NGOs took place in early 2019.
 An Inspection by the ICIBI identified and detailed challenges to the UKVI casework progression and looked at the length of time taken to make a decision, on average for each quarter between January 2017 and May 2021.
 The first quarter of 2021 was found to be the longest, at an average of 473 days.
-Statistics have been regularly published as to the performance of the UKVI against the six month target and how many cases were pending after being in the system for more than six months.
-At the end of December 2020, it had reached a record level of 36,679 cases.
+Statistics have been regularly published as to the performance of the UKVI against the six-month target and how many cases were pending after being in the system for more than six months.
+At the end of December 2022, it had reached a record level of 88,929 cases.